Tebs-Lab/apis-in-python-4-session/01-package-management-web-requests/02-venv-dependency-management.md

 This should point to a file inside the `venv` folder we just created.
 Once you've confirmed that, run the following (on all systems this command is the same):

 ```
-pip install requests
+pip install requests fastapi
 ```

-Now you should be able to run the python programs in this folder.
+Now you should be able to run the python programs in this repo.